jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ### Create a Pipeline run

-* Build: ``oc create --filename runs/jaxrs-ejb-builder-pipeline-run.yaml``
+* Build: ``oc create --filename runs/jxrs-microprofile-builder-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the run, the ImageStream `jaxrs-ejb-server-builder:latest` and `jaxrs-ejb-server:latest` are created.
+At the end of the run, the ImageStream `jaxrs-microprofile-server-builder:latest` and `jaxrs-microprofile-server:latest` are created.
 These ImageStreams will be used in the next example to produce an application image.

 ## Application build with custom WildFly s2i builder and runtime Tekton pipeline example

-In this example we are re-using the `jaxrs-ejb-server-builder` and `jaxrs-ejb-server` ImageStreams to produce an application image.
+In this example we are re-using the `jaxrs-microprofile-server-builder` and `jaxrs-microprofile-server` ImageStreams to produce an application image.
 Helm charts is then used to deploy the image.

 ### Create the pipeline